CarlosRelao/SOFIA_Python/README.md

 # SOFIA_Python
 <p align="center">
-    This repository includes the traduction of C++ to Python library (Driver motors and IMU Sensor)
+    This repository includes the traduction of C++ to Python library (Driver motors)
 </p>